d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 are *linear models*,
 where the affine transformation is specified by the chosen weights and bias.

-In disciplines where it is common to focus on datasets with just a few features, explicitly expressing models long-form like this is common.
+In disciplines where it is common to focus on datasets with just a few features, explicitly expressing models long-form like in :eqref:`eq_price-area` is common.
-In machine learning, we usually work with high-dimensional datasets, so it is more convenient to employ linear algebra notation.
+In machine learning, we usually work with high-dimensional datasets, so it is more convenient to employ more compact linear algebra notation.
 When our inputs consist of $d$ features, we express our prediction $\hat{y}$ (in general the "hat" symbol denotes estimates) as